cameronmccann/QP-Sim/README.md

 ## Overview

-This repository contains the code and data used at each stage of the present study (i.e., Simulation Study 1, Simulation Study 2, & Empirical Applicaiton).
-This study assesses the performance of three propensity score (PS) models for estimating mediation effects with clustered data when an unmeasured cluster-level confounder is present.
+We conducted two simulation studies and an empirical application to assess the performance of three propensity score (PS) models in estimating mediation effects with clustered data when an unmeasured cluster-level confounder is present.
+This repository contains the code and data used at each stage of the study (i.e., Simulation Study 1, Simulation Study 2, and Empirical Application).

-In Simulation Study 1 and 2 there are individual-level treatment, mediator, and outcome variables.
-In Simulation Study 1 the unmeasured cluster-level confounder and the three individual-level covariates influence both the direct and indirect pathways.
-In Simulation Study 2 the three individual-level covariates still influence both the direct and indirect pathways.
-However, the unmeasured cluster-level confounder only influences the direct path and the three additional individual-level covariates only influence the direct path.
+In Simulation Study 1 and 2, there are individual-level treatment, mediator, and outcome variables.
+In Simulation Study 1, we assessed the PS models’ ability to accurately estimate the indirect effect when both an unmeasured cluster-level confounder and three individual-level covariates influence the treatment-mediator and mediator-outcome relationships.

-Simulation Study 2 also includes two sets of estimates:

-- **S2** estimates the **Total Natural Direct Effect (TNDE)** and the **Pure Natural Indirect Effect (PNIE)**.
-- **S2B** estimates the **Pure Natural Direct Effect (PNDE)** and the **Total Natural Indirect Effect (TNIE)**.
+In Simulation Study 2, we modified the simulation design so that the unmeasured cluster-level confounder influences only the treatment-outcome relationship.
+The three individual-level covariates still influence both the treatment-mediator and mediator-outcome relationships; however, an additional set of three covariates was introduced to influence only the treatment-outcome relationship.
+Simulation Study 2 also includes two versions of the direct and indirect effect estimates: the Total Natural Direct Effect (TNDE), the Pure Natural Direct Effect (PNDE), the Total Natural Indirect Effect (TNIE), and the Pure Natural Indirect Effect (PNIE).

 The Empirical Application uses data from the National Longitudinal Study of Adolescent to Adult Health (Add Health; Harris & Udry, 2008) to illustrate the application of the methods evaluated.
 The cleaned version of the dataset used is included in the `Application/Data/Cleaned` folder.

 ## Folder Structure